VikingMud/viking-dgd/doc/viking/VIKING_PATCHES.md

 1. Most conflicts will likely occur in `src/Makefile` due to the DEFINES changes
 2. The viking.cpp file is completely separate and shouldn't conflict
 3. The config.h LARGENUM modification may need attention if upstream changes the UINDEX_TYPE definitions
-4. The Darwin C++11 flag should be preserved unless upstream adds their own C++11 support